ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/first-steps.md

-Next, check out the next section to learn about organizing the documentation structure and configuring the website theme:
+Next, check out the [Page Configuration section](https://nextra.site/docs/docs-theme/page-configuration) in the Nextra docs to learn about organizing the documentation structure and configuring the website theme: